 The second way to respond to religious stupidity is to preach Jesus and nothing but Jesus.

 Before your very eyes Jesus Christ was clearly portrayed as crucified.
 (Gal 3:1)

 Religion is stupid because it says it’s all about you and what you need to do.
 The cure for such stupidity is to hear about Christ and what he has done.
 Religion says you’ll be wise if you worship the rules, but the gospel declares that Jesus is our wisdom from God.

 Where is the wise person?
 Where is the teacher of the law?
 Where is the philosopher of this age?
 Has not God made foolish the wisdom of the world? … But we preach Christ crucified: (1 Cor 1:20-23)

 How Jesus makes us wise

-The world is not impressed by a stupid church, but a church that displays the manifold wisdom of God shines like a city on a hill.
+The world is not impressed by a stupid manmade institution, but a church that displays the manifold wisdom of God shines like a city on a hill.